jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * Details on what the instructions are and how the system deals with them will be covered later
 * For now, consider that, for the ESAP system, individual instructions for the system will be made up of two parts

-    * Operation/operator
+    * Operator (specifying an operation)
     * Operand

 * For example, imagine an instruction to load data from a RAM address into register A

-    * The operation/operator is --- load data into register A
+    * The operator is --- load data into register A
     * The operand is --- the RAM address of the data to be loaded into register A